hoanguy12/cybersecurity-home-lab/02-Ubuntu/README.md

 ## Lessons Learned

-- Ubuntu ISO is used as the installation media to copy the OS from the ISO file onto the VM
+- The Ubuntu ISO served as bootable installation media for the virtual machine.
+- The VM booted from the ISO and launched the Ubuntu installer.
+- The installer copied Ubuntu onto the VM's virtual hard disk.
+- The virtual hard disk is stored as a file on the physical host computer.
-- Why erasing the disk did not erase your physical laptop
+- Erasing the virtual disk did not erase or modify the physical laptop's disk.
-- Physical laptop's disk is not affected by erasing disk and installing Ubuntu
+- After installation, Ubuntu booted from the virtual hard disk instead of the ISO.
-- ISO has done it's job and is no longer needed
+- The ISO was no longer required after the installation was completed.